 My name’s Sinéad O’Hart and I’m a writer, and enthusiastic reader, of books for children.
-So far, I’ve written two books – my first is called The Eye of the North, and my second (not a sequel to the first) is called The Star-Spun Web.
-I think they’re both pretty fab, but then I would.
+So far, I’ve written three novels for readers 8+ – The Eye of the North, its prequel Skyborn, and The Star-Spun Web, a standalone story – along with an early reader called The Ravens’ Call.
 If you’d like to find out a bit more about them, you can check out my Books page here, or perhaps read some Reviews from other people.

 Anyway.
 About me.
 What do I like doing?
 Well – writing, obvs.
 And besides that I love reading.
 One of my favourite things to do is spend time in bookshops (so long as there’s a cup of tea waiting once I’m finished browsing), and I also love hanging out in libraries, soaking up the wordy vibes.

 I’m really into old things – including anything even faintly medieval, churches, graveyards, antiques, early books, artwork, museums, architecture, and archaeology – and I have a PhD in Old and Middle English Language and Literature, which opened my mind to more stories than you can shake several sticks at.
 I’m quite proud of the fact that I can read Middle English with perfect fluency.
 (My Old English is a little rusty, but I’ll still give it a go.)
 One of the many jobs I did before becoming a writer was teaching university students about wonderful things like the poetry of Chaucer, and I describe myself as a dormant medievalist, because my love for the literature of centuries past is always with me, bubbling away beneath the surface.

 I live with my family in a book-filled house in the middle of Ireland where it rains more than you’d think possible, but we’re too busy reading to notice, and I’m represented (in a literary sense, at least) by the wonderful Polly Nolan of PaperCuts Literary Agency and Consultancy.
 If you fancy writing me a letter, you can do that through Polly.
 (And please do include a return postal address so I can reply to you.